passariello/superDemo/README.md

 1) Docker setup in all parts
 2) React version with webpack installed
-3) Vue boiler plate works but not project is installed
+3) Vue boilerplate works but not project is installed
 4) Mongodb server works
 5) API punkapi full support